tmarback/ModularCommands/README.md

 - `canModifySubCommands`: This only exists for the `CommandBuilder` and annotated versions, as with the interface it just depends on the implementation.
 If `true`, the `ICommand#addSubCommand(ICommand)` and `ICommand#removeSubCommand(ICommand)` methods of the generated command will be useable, and the set returned by `ICommand#getSubCommands()` will be modifiable.
 If `false`, the set is unmodifiable and the add/remove commands throw an `UnsupportedOperationException`.
 See the `Command` class description for details.
 Default: `true`

 OBS: "none" means that there is no default value (a value must _always_ be specified). "`none`" means an empty set/list/etc. "`null`" means the value `null`, literally.

+## Default Commands

+There are 3 commands included in the framework:

+- `{}help`: Gives information about registered commands and registries.

+  If used by itself, will give a list of all the commands registered in the registry tree of the current client.
+  If used with the `registries` subcommand, will show all registries and the commands that are registered in each registry.
+Each registry will be titled in the form `<root registry name>::<parent registry 1 name>::...::<registry name>`, where the name is the fully qualified name, that is, `<registry type>:<registry name>`.
+  If given the signature of a command, will display information about that command (also accepts subcommands).
+  If used with the `registry` subcommand, will take the path of a registry (in the form `<root registry name> <parent registry 1 name> ... <registry name>`, again using the fully qualified name.
+Exactly as shown in the registry list, but replacing each `::` by a space) and display information about that registry.

+  This command provides an easy way of giving information about your commands, but also providing more detailed information in some other form is encouraged.

+- `{}enable`: Takes in the signature of a command and enables that command (also accepts subcommands).
+If used with the `registry` subcommand, takes the path of a registry (see `{}help` description) and enables that registry.
+Will fail if the command/registry is not found or is already enabled.

+- `{}disable`: Takes in the signature of a command and disables that command (also accepts subcommands).
+If used with the `registry` subcommand, takes the path of a registry (see `{}help` description) and disables that registry.
+Will fail if the command/registry is not found, is already disabled, or is marked as essential.

+OBS: `{}` = Effective prefix of the root registry.

 ## 3rd-party Libraries Used